Tiago-Minuzzi/HamleTE/README.md

 ### Count table <a name="counts"></a>

-The file ending with `CNT.tsv` contains the total count of TE groups and the total count of bases for each group.
+The file ending with `CNT.tsv` contains the total count of TE groups and the total count of bases for each group in the annotation mode.

 | id | count | base_count |
 | :---: | :---: | :---: |